Powelliphanta augusta: Translocations

-In April 2010, a Department of Conservation officer reported that 1552 snails were still held in refrigerators in Hokitika.

-In August 2010, Rod Morris reported in Forest and Bird on the status of P. augustus.
+In August 2010, Rod Morris reported in Forest and Bird on the status of P. augusta.
 Morris had visited the re-location site, just northwest of the original Mt.
 Augustus site, where the original soil and vegetation from Mt.
 Augustus had been transferred to.
-He observed that larger trees had died, and introduced weed species such as gorse and rushes had invaded.
-Morris stated "The once complex mosaic of dense, low sub-alpine scrub and deep undisturbed litter has gone".
+He observed that larger trees had died and introduced weed species such as gorse and rushes had invaded.
+Morris stated, "The once complex mosaic of dense, low sub-alpine scrub and deep undisturbed litter has gone."
 However, 1600 snails had been translocated from Hokitika to the re-created site.
 Another 2300 snails had been moved to two sites at Mt Rochfort.
-At each site, 50 snails were tagged with transponders and these snails had a 30% rate of mortality after 18 months.
+At each site, 50 snails were tagged with transponders, and these snails had a 30% rate of mortality after 18 months.
 Morris noted that Landcare Research considered that the snail populations would not survive that rate of mortality.

-In November 2011, 800 snails died in a Department of Conservation fridge.
+In April 2010, the captive population was 1,552 snails in three refrigerated rooms.
+In November 2011, 800 snails died in a tempurature-control accident when the thermostat, normally set to 10 °C, reset to 0 °C over a long weekend; 1600 survived.
+By March 2025 the population had grow to 1,884, with an additional 2,195 unhatched eggs, and the species had been observed on camera laying eggs for the first time.